-DANC 2350 Teaching Methods - Children's Dance Semester Taught (3:2:2)
+DANC 2350 Teaching Methods - Children

-The course will explore the theoretical basis for children's dance and provide the opportunity in class and off-campus for the student to create, test and experience creative movement lessons for pre-kindergarden through 6th grade children.
+The course will explore the theoretical basis for children's dance and provide the opportunity in class and off campus for the student to create, test, and experience creative movement lessons for pre-kindergarten through 6th grade children.
 This class is designed for dance majors and related curricula but open to all students interested in working with children.
-Prerequisites: None